Tara LaRosa: Grappling and Jiu-Jitsu

 LaRosa has partook in numerous grappling/jiu-jitsu competitions with and without a gi prior to and during her MMA career.
 She has competed in different regional competitions for NAGA Grappling World Championships.
 In 2000, she became the National Champion in the Women's Jiu Jitsu and Women's Kumite division of the United States Sport Jiu Jitsu Association.
 The next year she placed 2nd in the Women's Advanced divisions for NAGA - Battle at the Beach, and first in the same division for Gi and No Gi at Music City Grappling Championship.
 She became Women's Champion at Submission Fighting Open 7.
 She competed at Southern Open Submission Championships, placing 1st in the Women's Advanced (No Gi), 2nd in the Men's (Gi), and 3rd in Men's (No Gi) divisions.
 LaRosa was named the Southern Open Submission Championships' MVP of Tournament.

 LaRosa won first place in the (Gi) and (No Gi) Women's Advanced Philadelphia Freedom Open Jiujitsu Tourney in 2002.
 She also was first in the Men's (Gi) Philadelphia Freedom Open Jiujitsu Tourney.
 She won NAGA - Georgia's Women's (Gi) competition, and was second in the 2nd Men's (No Gi) portion.
 She won Grappler's Quest - Copa Alantica Women's Advanced competition, and repeated as first-place winner in Women's Advanced (Gi) for Music City Grappling Championship.
 She was first in NAGA -Florida's Women's Advanced (No Gi), and 3rd in NAGA -Florida's Men's Intermediate (No Gi).
 At NAGA Championships, she was first in both the Gi and no Gi Women's Advanced competitions.
 In 2003, she was first in the Women's Advanced (Gi) division of the Dale Earnhardt Jr. Classic, and first in both the Gi and non-Gi portions of NAGA - World Championships Women's Advanced divisions.
 At NAGA - Miami, she was 1st in Women's Advanced (no Gi), and 2nd in the Men's Intermediate (No Gi).

+LaRosa competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She won a silver medal in the absolute division.